ipfs-search/blog/_posts/2023-04-18-searching-at-scale.md

 <figure>
     <img src="/assets/images/2023-04-18-searching-at-scale/Untitled%205.png">
+    <figcaption>Overview of all the (cold, with cleared frontend cache) benchmarks we've performed.</figcaption>
 </figure>

 However, as we added nodes and thus capacity, we observed not only that the number of requests per second did not go up, the actual peak duration skyrocketed!